-I had heard facts from other people whom I know and found that its more expensive to play than on synthetic wickets.
-Furthermore, there was no chance of getting a game let alone getting a fair chance to contribute in a game.
-These were the reasons why I was hesitant to embrace the notion of playing grade cricket and I’ve explained all of this to Masud.
+I had heard facts from other people whom I know and found that it’s more expensive to play than on synthetic wickets.
+Furthermore, there was no chance of getting a game, let alone getting a fair opportunity to contribute to a contest.
+These were the reasons why I was hesitant to embrace the notion of playing grade cricket, and I’ve explained all of this to Masud.

 While he understood my concerns, he thought that the deliveries I have bowled during his sessions would be unplayable on turf.
-He also believed that the cricket on synthetic wickets was not proper cricket which also structured and organised.
-Furthermore, he recommended me to join Eastlake or Ginninderra since he believes that they do not have much players and he believes that my skills will be more valued.
-He didn’t mention North Canberra Gungahlin (they train close to my rented apartment in Harrison) as there were a lot of players which means that opportunities could be scarce.
+He also believed that cricket on synthetic wickets was not proper cricket, which also structured and organized.
+Furthermore, he recommended me to join Eastlake or Ginninderra since he believes that they do not have many players, and he believes that my skills will be more valued.
+He didn’t mention North Canberra Gungahlin (they train close to my rented apartment in Harrison) as there were a lot of players, which means that opportunities could be scarce.
 Looking back, I admired Masud’s integrity despite being a North Canberra Gungahlin cricketer because he knows what I’m after.

 Nevertheless, I sought opinions from several people whom I knew from cricket.
-Almost everyone bar my cricket coach from Perth, Luke Wimbridge was in favour of giving it a go.
-Luke knew of my progress of my all-round game (particularly with the bat) since I sought his help after the 2012/13 season and he was concerned that all my gains would be dissipated.
-In addition, he believes I have some way to go as a cricketer on synthetic wickets.
-However, he said there’s no harm in attending a few training session with some grade teams but I shouldn’t whole heartily commit to Turf.
+Almost everyone except my cricket coach from Perth, Luke Wimbridge, was in favor of giving it a go.
+Luke knew of my progress of my all-round game (particularly with the bat) since I sought his help after the 2012/13 season, and he was concerned that all my gains would be dissipated.
+Besides, he believes I have some way to go as a cricketer on synthetic wickets.
+However, he said there’s no harm in attending a few training sessions with some grade teams, but I shouldn’t whole heartily commit to Turf.

-It was a good plan because I was intending to evaluate after the upcoming season and possibly commit to grade cricket.
-I attended a mid-week pre-season training at Ginninderra which I enjoyed.
-There was some batting, bowling and fielding drills which were run by the coach at the time, Sam Gaskin.
+It was a good plan because I intended to evaluate after the upcoming season and possibly commit to grade cricket.
+I attended a mid-week pre-season training at Ginninderra, which I enjoyed.
+Some batting, bowling, and fielding drills were run by the coach at the time, Sam Gaskin.
 It also provided me an opportunity to meet a few people whom I’ve found to be really friendly no matter what grade they were going to play in, higher or lower.
-That’s important in a club environment as there shouldn’t be any factions as every should feel welcomed which allowed me to develop some friendships.
+That’s important in a club environment as there shouldn’t be any factions as everyone should feel welcomed, which allowed me to develop some friendships.

-I was contemplating of continuing attending the sessions before committing to grade.
-However the costs of playing grade weren’t that affordable and hence I resigned myself to being a synthetic wicket cricketer for the rest of my life.
+I was contemplating continuing attending the sessions before committing to grade.
+However, the costs of playing grade weren’t that affordable, and hence I resigned myself to being a synthetic wicket cricketer for the rest of my life.